HeTM: Transactional Memory for Heterogeneous Systems

 \sys implements the proposed \hetm abstraction for heterogeneous platforms composed by one or more cache-coherent multi-core CPUs and a discrete GPU. \sys is implemented in C and relies on the CUDA API to orchestrate the execution of the GPU.

-\sys maintains a full replica of the shared TM region, which we call \mem, on both the CPU and GPU.
-At each device, the execution of transactions is regulated by a local TM library, which we also call \textit{guest} libraries. \sys adopts a modular software architecture that seeks to attain inter-operability with generic TM implementations for CPU and GPU.
+\sys maintains a full replica of the shared TM region, which we call \mem (Speculative Transactional Memory Region), on both the CPU and GPU.
+At each device, the execution of transactions is regulated by a local TM library, referred to as \textit{guest} libraries. \sys adopts a modular software architecture that seeks to attain inter-operability with generic TM implementations for CPU and GPU.
 This feature is important, since supporting the integration of arbitrary guest TM libraries allows to adapt the choice of the TM implementation used on each device to the characteristics of the application workload and the device.
-We discuss which mechanisms \sys employs to integrate third-party guest TM libraries, as well as the assumptions that these libraries need to satisfy to correctly inter-operate with \sys, in Section~\ref{sec:arc:integration}.
+In Section~\ref{sec:arc:integration} we discuss which mechanisms \sys employs to integrate third-party guest TM libraries, as well as the assumptions that these libraries need to satisfy to correctly inter-operate with \sys.

 \textbf{Programming model.} \sys offers a conventional TM interface for demarcating (i.e., beginning, committing, aborting) transactions and declaring read/write accesses to the \mem.
 There are, however, relevant aspects related to the heterogeneous nature of the \hetm abstraction that programmers should take into account when developing transactional applications for \sys and that have influenced the design of \sys programming interfaces.